Creates a new secondary browser window and loads the referenced resource.

 If you want to offer to open a link in a new window, then follow tested and recommendable usability and accessibility guidelines:

-Always identify links which will create (or will re-use) a new, secondary window in a way that helps navigation for users:
+a new, secondary window in a way that helps navigation for

-by coding the title attribute of the link, by adding an icon at the end of the link or by coding the cursor accordingly.
+by coding the title attribute of the link, by adding an icon at the

 "if your link spawns a new window, or causes another windows to 'pop up' on your display, or move the focus of the system to a new FRAME or Window, then the nice thing to do is to tell the user that something like that will happen."